isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-02-15-post-Thousands Joined The Singapore 2015 Launch Party.md

 layout: post
 description: ""
 image: ""
+variant: markdown
 ---
 ### **Thousands Joined The Singapore 2015 Launch Party**

 ![SEA_Games_Launch_Party](/images/Media%20Centre/Media%20Release/2014/February/800_SEA_Games_Launch_Party.jpeg)

-Team Singapore athletes, dignitaries from the SEA Games Federation & ASEAN Para Sports Federation, sport volunteers, and members of the public were treated to an evening of sports and musical extravaganza to mark the beginning of the 28th SEA Games and 8th ASEAN Para Games journey.
+Team Singapore athletes, dignitaries from the SEA Games Federation &amp; ASEAN Para Sports Federation, sport volunteers, and members of the public were treated to an evening of sports and musical extravaganza to mark the beginning of the 28th SEA Games and 8th ASEAN Para Games journey.

 2. President Tony Tan Keng Yam and Chairman of the Singapore Southeast Asian Games (SINGSOC) Steering Committee, Mr Lawrence Wong, unveiled the official logos for both Games through a special launch mechanism by Team Singapore athletes at 8:15pm, or 2015 hrs.
 The Games tagline “Celebrate the Extraordinary” was also introduced.
 It encapsulates the celebration of the human spirit and the call for everyone to share their own experience in overcoming challenges.

 ![Launch of the official Logos with President Tony Tan](/images/Media%20Centre/Media%20Release/2014/February/600_Launch%20of%20the%20official%20Logos%20with%20President%20Tony%20Tan.jpeg)
-*Caption: Guest-of-Honour President Tony Tan Keng Yam, , Mr Lawrence Wong, Chairman of Steering Committee SINGSOC, Mr Sam Tan Senior Parliamentary Secretary of MFA and MCCY, A/P Mohan Menon Chairman of Singapore National Paralympic Council, Mr Tan Eng Liang, VP of Singapore National Olympic Council launched the official logos, mascot and theme of the 28th SEA Games & 8th ASEAN Para Games*
+*Caption: Guest-of-Honour President Tony Tan Keng Yam, , Mr Lawrence Wong, Chairman of Steering Committee SINGSOC, Mr Sam Tan Senior Parliamentary Secretary of MFA and MCCY, A/P Mohan Menon Chairman of Singapore National Paralympic Council, Mr Tan Eng Liang, VP of Singapore National Olympic Council launched the official logos, mascot and theme of the 28th SEA Games &amp; 8th ASEAN Para Games*

 3. The event which took place at Gardens by the Bay, The Meadow, from 5:30pm till 11pm, involved Team Singapore athletes and their supporters who came together to be part of the celebrations in a welcome-back party from the 1st Special Olympics Asia Pacific Games in Australia, 27th SEA Games and 7th ASEAN Para Games in Myanmar.